MidhunMohan911/stripe_payment/README.md

 # dckap_shopping

 The Stripe Flutter SDK allows you to build delightful payment experiences in your native Android and iOS apps using Flutter.
-We provide powerful and customizable UI screens and elements that can be used out-of-the-box to collect your users' payment details.
+It provide powerful and customizable UI screens and elements that can be used out-of-the-box to collect your users' payment details.

 ## Features